Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: Unbounded continuum of solutions to parametrized fixed point problems, in Banach spaces

 \section{Unbounded continuum of solutions to parametrized fixed point problems, in Banach spaces}

 We communicate in this appendix on a general result concerning the existence of an unbounded continuum of fixed points associated with one-parameter families of completely continuous perturbations of the identity map in a Banach space.
 This theorem is rooted in the seminal work of \cite{LS34} that initiated what is known today as the {\it Leray-Schauder continuation theorem}.
 Extensions of such a continuation result can be found in \cite{FMP86,MP84} for the multi-parameter case.
-Theorem \ref{THM_global_unbounded} below, summarizes such a result in the one-parameter case whose proof is given here for the sake of completeness.
-Under a nonzero condition on the Leray-Schauder degree to hold at some parameter value, Theorem \ref{THM_global_unbounded} ensures in particular the existence of an unbounded continuum of solutions to nonlinear problems for which the nonlinearity is not necessarily Fr\'echet differentiable.
+Theorem \ref{THM_global_unbounded} below, formulates such a result in the one-parameter case.
+Its proof is provided here to make the expository as much self-contained as possible.
+Under a nonzero condition on the Leray-Schauder degree to hold at some parameter value, Theorem \ref{THM_global_unbounded} ensures in particular the existence of an unbounded continuum of solutions to nonlinear eigenvalue problems for which the nonlinearity is not necessarily Fr\'echet differentiable.

-Results similar to Theorem \ref{THM_global_unbounded} below, regarding the existence of an unbounded continuum of solutions to nonlinear eigenvalue problems, have been obtained in the literature, see {\it e.g.} \cite[Theorem 3.2]{rab2}, ~\cite[Corollary 1.34]{Rab73_continua}, \cite[Theorem 3]{Brezis_Beres} or \cite[Theorem 17.1]{Amann}.
-As in these works, the ingredients for proving Theorem \ref{THM_global_unbounded} rely also on the Leray-Schauder degree properties and {\mkk connectivity arguments} from point set topology.
-However, following \cite{FMP86,MP84}, Theorem \ref{THM_global_unbounded} ensures the existence of an unbounded continuum of solutions to parameterized fixed point problems under more general conditions on the nonlinear term than required in these works.
+Results similar to Theorem \ref{THM_global_unbounded} that deal with the existence of an unbounded continuum of solutions to nonlinear eigenvalue problems, have been obtained in the literature, see e.g.~ \cite[Theorem 3.2]{rab2}, ~\cite[Corollary 1.34]{Rab73_continua}, \cite[Theorem 3]{Brezis_Beres} or \cite[Theorem 17.1]{Amann}.
+Similar to these works, the ingredients for proving Theorem \ref{THM_global_unbounded} rely also on the Leray-Schauder degree properties and {\mkk connectivity arguments} from point set topology.
+However, by following the approach of \cite{FMP86,MP84}, Theorem \ref{THM_global_unbounded} ensures the existence of an unbounded continuum of solutions to parameterized fixed point problems under more general conditions on the nonlinear term than required in \cite{rab2,Rab73_continua,Brezis_Beres,Amann}.